PISAresearch/pisa/dataregistry/EIP-Draft.md

 ## High-level overview

+We can modify an existing smart contract *sc* to log important events in the DataRegistry.
+The API is simple:

+ * **Store Data** A smart contract can store data using dataregsitry.setData(id, <bytes>), where *id* is an identifier for the record
+ * **Fetch Data** Another smart contract can look up the data using dataregistry.fetchRecord(datashard, sc, id, index).

+Under the hood, all data is stored as the mapping:

+sc -> id[] -> bytes[]

-We can modify an existing smart contract *sc* to log events into the DataRegistry.
-This can be as simple as dataregsitry.setData(id, <bytes), where *id* is an identifier for the log.
-Under the hood, the data is stored as sc -> id -> bytes[].
-So given the smart contract address *sc* and *id*, any other smart contract on Ethereum can fetch the logs from the registry.
-For example, it the call will be  can fetch the logs from dataregistry.fetchRecord(datashard, sc, id, index).
+The smart contract *sc* that sends the data is responsible for selecting an identifier *id* for storing data.
+All new data is simply appended to the list *bytes[]*.
+We recommend all data is encoded (i.e. abi.encode)

+Given the smart contract address *sc* and an identifier *id*, any other smart contract on Ethereum can fetch records from the registry.

 All data is guaranteed to remain in the registry for a minimum period of time *INTERVAL* and eventually it will be discarded.

 ## Specification